Google's Jules AI Agent: Autonomous Coding and Environment Setup Guide

 -

-OpenAI Codex (Introducing Codex): Recently released as a research preview, Codex offers a polished UI with inline diff views and a mobile app.
-However, it currently lacks direct network access within requests and two-way GitHub sync that Jules provides.
+OpenAI Codex (Introducing Codex): Codex has a polished UI with inline diff views and a mobile app, but lacks direct network access within requests and two-way GitHub sync that Jules provides.

 -

-GitHub Copilot Agent: Building on the popular Copilot, this agent now offers asynchronous code testing and generation.
-While it integrates well with GitHub (naturally), it doesn't have the same level of VM-based execution environment as Jules.
+GitHub Copilot Agent: This agent offers asynchronous code testing and generation.
+It integrates well with GitHub but doesn't have the same VM-based execution environment as Jules.

 -

-Devin (devin.ai): One of the first autonomous coding agents, Devin offers two-way GitHub integration and real-time preview deployments on Vercel.
+Devin (devin.ai): Devin offers two-way GitHub integration and real-time preview deployments on Vercel.
 Its IDE-like controls allow engineers to iterate naturally via Slack or its native UI.

 -

-Manus (manus.im): Specializes in code reviews and PR workflows, excelling at rapid context switching and fetching relevant code references within active pull requests.
+Manus (manus.im): Handles code reviews and PR workflows, with rapid context switching and fetching relevant code references within active pull requests.

 When to use Jules vs. local tooling